Harmonic Mobile Manipulation: Visual Augmentation

 \section{Visual Augmentation}

-To mitigate the simulation-to-reality (sim2real) gap in visual observations, we have implemented a series of augmentations to enhance robustness and generalization, as described in Sec \ref{sec:main_vis_aug}.
-These augmentations are specifically designed to account for variations in visual input that a robot might encounter in real-world scenarios.
-The applied augmentations include:

-\begin{itemize} \item ColorJitter: Adjusts brightness (0.4), contrast (0.4), saturation (0.2), and hue (0.05) to simulate different lighting conditions and color variations. \item GaussianBlur: Applies a blur effect with a kernel size of (5, 9) and sigma range of (0.1, 2), mimicking potential blurriness in real-world vision. \item RandomResizedCrop: Resizes the visual input with a scale range of (0.9, 1) to replicate variations in the field of view and distance. \item RandomPosterize: Reduces color depth to simulate lower quality images, applied with varying bits (7, 6, 5, 4) and a probability of 0.2 for each setting. \item RandomAdjustSharpness: Enhances or reduces the sharpness with a factor of 2, applied with a probability of 0.5, to reflect different levels of image clarity. \end{itemize}
+Our applied augmentations include: \textbf{ColorJitter}: Adjusts brightness (0.4), contrast (0.4), saturation (0.2), and hue (0.05); \textbf{GaussianBlur}: Applies a blur effect with a kernel size of (5,9) and sigma range of (0.1,2); \textbf{RandomResizedCrop}: Resizes the input with a scale range of (0.9,1); \textbf{RandomPosterize}: Reduces color depth, applied with varying bits (7,6,5,4) and a probability of 0.2 for each setting; \textbf{RandomAdjustSharpness}: Enhances or reduces the sharpness with a factor of 2, applied with a probability of 0.5.

-These augmentations collectively aim to prepare the model for diverse visual scenarios, bridging the gap between simulated and real-world environments.